tauqeerali1/tauqeerali1/README.md

 ## Hi I'm Tauqeer Ali

-*Feel free to reach out in case you want to just get in touch also*.
+*I'm Tauqeer Ali a Full Stack Web Developer studying in SRM Institute of Science and Technology.
+Feel free to reach out in case you want to just get in touch also*.

 :mailbox: Reach me out!